$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Experiments

-\textbf{Implementation details.} We employ AdamW optimizer \cite{loshchilov2017decoupled}.
-The weights of the text generation loss $\lambda_{txt}$ and the embedding loss $\lambda_{emb}$ are set to 1.0 and 1.0, respectively.
-More details can be found on the Appendix \ref{apx:implementation}.
+\textbf{Implementation Details.} We employ AdamW optimizer \cite{loshchilov2017decoupled}.
+The weights $\lambda_{txt}$ and $\lambda_{emb}$ are set to 1.0 and 1.0, respectively.
+More details can be found in \cref{apx:implementation} of the supplementary material.

-\textbf{Datasets.} For the secret message, we construct the training dataset using the CNN News Stories dataset \cite{cnn_stories_dataset}, news headlines \cite{see2017get,ao-etal-2021-pens}, and paper titles \cite{farhangi2022protoformer}.
+\textbf{Datasets.} For the secret message, we use Wanjuan 1.0 \cite{He2023WanJuanAC}, a comprehensive corpus designed for large language model pre-training.
+We randomly select 320,000 samples with fewer than 1,000 words as secret messages for training.
 For the cover image, we use the COCO training dataset \cite{lin2014microsoft}.
-Please refer to Appendix \ref{apx:training_dataset} for detailed information about training datasets.
-We evaluate the performance of steganographic models on the sentence-to-image steganography task using the IVT dataset.
-In experiments, we use the COCO test dataset as the cover image dataset.
-For more details about IVT, please refer to Appendix \ref{IVT}.
+Please refer to the supplementary material for detailed information about the training dataset.
+We evaluate the performance of steganographic models on the sentence-to-image steganography task, using the IVT dataset as secret messages and the COCO test dataset as cover images.
+For more details about IVT, please refer to \cref{IVT} in the supplementary material.

-\textbf{Evaluation metrics.} To measure the quality of the stego image, we use PSNR and SSIM to evaluate embedding performance.
-To assess recovery performance, we use word error rate (WER), BLEU-4 \cite{papineni2002bleu}, and ROUGE-L \cite{lin2004rouge}, and BERT-Score \cite{zhang2019bertscore} to evaluate the semantic similarity between the ground truth and the recovery message.
+\textbf{Evaluation Metrics.} The performance of the steganographic model is evaluated from three complementary perspectives: \textbf{recoverability}, \textbf{imperceptibility}, and \textbf{security}.
+For recoverability, we evaluate the recovery text using Word Error Rate (WER), BLEU-4 \cite{papineni2002bleu}, ROUGE-L \cite{lin2004rouge}, and BERT-Score \cite{zhang2019bertscore}, which jointly assess lexical accuracy and semantic consistency.
+For imperceptibility, we adopt PSNR and SSIM to measure the visual similarity between the cover and stego images.
+For security, we employ state-of-the-art steganalysis tools including SRNet \cite{Boroumand2019DeepRN}, SiaSigNet \cite{you2020siamese}, and DBS2Net \cite{hu2024lightweight}, to quantify the detectability of stego images.